-One of the most popular sweets available throughout the island nation is the humble pineapple cake.
+One of the most popular sweets available throughout the island is the humble pineapple cake.
 It’s a buttery pastry with a deliciously sweet pineapple paste at its center.
 These usually come in airtight packaging so taking them home on the plane is no trouble at all.

 Mini Sky Lanterns